hashicorp/terraform-provider-aws/website/docs/d/securityhub_standards_control_associations.html.markdown

 ### `standards_control_associations` Attribute Reference

-* `assocation_status` - Enablement status of a control in a specific standard.
+* `association_status` - Enablement status of a control in a specific standard.
 * `related_requirements` - List of underlying requirements in the compliance framework related to the standard.
 * `security_control_arn` - ARN of the security control.
 * `security_control_id` - ID of the security control.